Panasonic GX7 vs Sony A6300

 Arguments in favor of the Panasonic Lumix DMC-GX7:

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2760k vs 2359k dots).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been available for much longer (launched in August 2013).

-Arguments in favor of the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300:

 - More detail: Has more megapixels (24 vs 15.8MP), which boosts linear resolution by 26%.